 From here the Moyenne Corniche leads to the famous and impressive perched village of Eze.
 Proceed to fabled Monaco Monte Carlo while further east lies beautiful Menton.
-From here sample the delights of Liguria across the border in Italy for good measure!
+Whilst here why not sample the delights of Liguria across the border in Italy for good measure?

 Old Nice Walking Tour…Vieux Nice: discover a little bit of Italy in France.

 11 Favourite Riviera Beaches…life’s a beach off the beaten path.